 - Select the Use alternate secure route when secure transport (TLS) is required option.

 - Select a route from the list.
 If you haven't, you must first add mail routes with the Hosts tab.

 Note: All mail that requires secure transport, which is sent to hosts that you have not identified as TLS-enabled, are routed to the alternate secure route.

 - When you're finished making changes, click Add setting or Save to close the dialog box.

 Note: Any settings you add are highlighted on the Advanced settings page.

 At the bottom of the window, click Save.

-It can take up to an hour for changes to take effect.
+It can take up to 24 hours for changes to take effect.
 To track changes, see the Admin audit log.